tanpv/mwswp/index.md

 layout: default
 ---

-A practical book & course on how to scraping any website with Python
+A practical book & course on how to scraping any website with Python.
+Coding with Selenium, BeautifulSoup, Pandas and social media API.

 [Chapter 0 - The Big Picture](book/the-big-picture.html)